 - R&D activities in cybersecurity, artificial intelligence, robotics, additive manufacturing, semiconductors, certain dual-use goods and technologies, sensitive data storage, energy storage and quantum technologies.
 A ministerial order of April 27, 2020 broadened the list to include biotechnologies

-Since the Decree of 2019, the screening obligations also cover print and digital press as well as activities relating to the production, transformation or distribution of agricultural products enumerated at Annex I of the Treaty on the Functioning of the European Union (TFUE) when they contribute to food security objectives, such as ensuring access to safe, healthy, diversified food, protecting and developing agricultural lands, and promoting France's food independence.
+Since the Decree of 2019, the screening obligations also cover print and digital press, as well as activities relating to the production, transformation or distribution of agricultural products enumerated in Annex I of the Treaty on the Functioning of the European Union (TFUE) when they contribute to food security objectives, such as ensuring access to safe, healthy, diversified food, protecting and developing agricultural lands, and promoting France's food independence.

 SCOPE OF THE REVIEW

 The MoE assesses whether the transaction may jeopardize public order, public safety or national security based on the information the investor provided in its submission.
 Follow-up Q&A and meetings with the MoE and other involved ministries are customary.
 The seller and the target company may also be requested to cooperate with the review.

 The Decree of December 2019 specified the standard of review.
 The MoE is now expressly entitled to take into consideration the ties between a foreign investor and a foreign government or foreign public entity.
 In addition, the MoE may refuse to grant authorization if there is a "serious presumption" that the investor is likely to commit or has been punished for the commitment of certain enumerated infringements (such as drug trafficking, procuring, money laundering, financing terrorism, corruption or influence peddling).
 The MoE may also take into account the investor's previous breach of prior authorization requirements or of injunctions and interim measures.